Lauki Chana Dal Recipe

 Ingredients

-Lauki, also known as ghiya, doodhi, or bottle gourd, is one of the most readily available vegetables in local Indian grocery stores throughout the year.
-Select the one that is pale green in color, firm, light in weight, and tender, with fewer seeds.
+Lauki, also known as ghiya, doodhi, or bottle gourd, is one of the most readily available vegetables in local Indian grocery stores year-round.
+Select the one that is pale green, firm, light in weight, tender, and with fewer seeds.

 Chana Dal (also known as Bengal gram lentils or chickpea lentils) is high in protein.
 Make sure to soak it in water for better cooking.

-Ghee – I prefer to prepare this dal ghee for a richer taste.
+Ghee – I prefer it for a richer taste.
 If you prefer a vegan recipe, you can substitute oil for the butter.

-Additional ingredients – You will also need turmeric powder, salt, onion, garlic, ginger, green chilies, lime juice, garam masala powder, and tomatoes to prepare this comforting dish.
+Additional ingredients – You will also need turmeric powder, salt, onion, garlic, ginger, green chilies, lime juice, garam masala, and tomatoes to prepare this comforting dish.

 Adjust the green chilies to your preferred level of spiciness.